 Overview

 Drawing on his distinguished career as an art dealer and expert authenticator, Richard Polsky brings a personal touch to this fascinating piece of art history.
-I Sold Alice Cooper’s Andy Warhol takes the reader on a long and winding road to validate and sell Cooper’s painting.
-Along the way, you will discover how the authentication process works and why it matters.
-You will also learn about Andy Warhol, Alice Cooper and his manager, Shep Gordon, Dennis Hopper, Richard Prince, and the cross-pollination between artists and musicians.
+I Sold Alice Cooper’s Andy Warhol takes the reader on a long and winding road to validate and sell Cooper’s painting, which spans Polsky’s early years in the San Francisco gallery scene, the boom of corporate art collecting in the ’80s, the gritty, vibrant East Village of Jean-Michel Basquiat and Keith Haring, and the current state of the industry.
+Along the way, you will discover how authentication works, why it matters, and what it means for the high-stakes auction process.
+You will also learn about Andy Warhol, Alice Cooper and his manager Shep Gordon, Dennis Hopper, Richard Prince, and the cross-pollination between artists and musicians that shaped a creative heyday.

 While major retailers like Amazon may carry I Sold Alice Cooper's Andy Warhol, we specialize in bulk book sales and offer personalized service from our friendly, book-smart team based in Portland, Oregon.
 We’re proud to offer a Price Match Guarantee and a streamlined ordering experience from people who truly care.